Creating a CCE Standard/Turbo Cluster¶

 Overload Control | After this function is enabled, concurrent requests will be dynamically controlled based on the resource demands received by master nodes to ensure the stable running of the master nodes and the cluster.
 For details, see Enabling Overload Control for a Cluster. |

 Resource Tag | You can add resource tags to classify resources.
 A maximum of 20 resource tags can be added.
 You can create predefined tags on the TMS console.
-The predefined tags are available to all resources that support tags.
-You can use predefined tags to improve the tag creation and resource migration efficiency. |
+These tags are available to all resources that support tags.
+You can use these tags to improve the tag creation and resource migration efficiency. |

 Description | You can enter description for the cluster.
 A maximum of 200 characters are allowed. |